aubrune/reachy_moveit_config/README.md

 roslaunch reachy_moveit_config demo.launch
 ```

 Pickup a group in the **Query Planning Group** from the **Motion Planning** panel (right arm, left arm or head) and move the blue ball appearing at the tip of the end effector to some goal pose.
-Then lick **Plan and Execute** to plan a trajectory with obstacle avoidance and run it with fake trajectory controllers.
+Then click **Plan and Execute** to plan a trajectory with obstacle avoidance and run it with fake trajectory controllers.

 ## Install MoveIt